HomeHistory

 A signed postcard of Blanche Barrow.
 Source: psacard.com

-A spate of robberies began, but none were particularly successful in gaining large sums of money.
+A spate of robberies and auto thefts began, but none were particularly successful in gaining large sums of money.
 In August, they wounded Sheriff C.G.
 Maxwell and killed Deputy Sheriff E.C.
 Moore when the two lawmen approached Barrow, fellow gang member Raymond Hamilton, and Ross Dyer, who were drinking moonshine at a country dance.

 The following months would see more members join the gang, which became known for its brutality and seemingly indiscriminate killings.
-Clyde’s brother, Buck, was released from prison, and with his wife, Blanche, joined the Barrow Gang, which operated from a temporary hideout in Joplin, Missouri.
+Clyde’s brother, Buck, was released from prison and, with his wife, Blanche, joined the Barrow Gang, which operated from a temporary hideout in Joplin, Missouri.

 joplin missouri hideout